kyrillschmid/SEGym/README.md

 # SEGym

 SEGym allows you to apply patches to Python packages and run tests in isolated environments.
-This allows you to automatically search for patches with some solver (e.g. with an LLM) until all tests are resolved.
+You can use such an environment to let a solver (e.g. LLM) search for a patch for a given issue until all tests are passed.

 ## Prerequisites